RitterBlack/TerraBlend/README.md

-This shader maked in Grok 3
+This shader was made in Grok 3